aditya-2k23/moody/README.md

 - **Visual Memories v2.0**: Added support for uploading up to 4 photos per day with Cloudinary.
 - **Parallel Uploading**: Images are uploaded in parallel for significantly faster log times.
 - **Photo Viewer**: Interactive Modal with zoom, mouse dragging, and keyboard shortcuts (Arrows, Esc, +/-).
-- **Gemini 3 Upgrade**: Significant improvements in journal analysis quality and speed.
 - **Performance Optimization**: Replaced dynamic AI placeholders with a curated static pool to eliminate loading flickers and reduce API costs.
 - **Cloudinary Optimization**: Images are automatically resized and optimized for performance and lower data usage.